-I was teaching a presentation skills class in Houston this week, and I had two separate participants pull me aside at two separate breaks and ask the same exact question...
-"Why do I still get nervous when I speak in public?"
-This question is very common (both during a presentation class, and sometimes, even afterwards).
+I was teaching a presentation skills class in Houston this week.
+I had two separate participants pull me aside at two separate breaks and ask the same exact question… “Why do I still get nervous when I speak in public?”
+This question is very common (both during a presentation class, and sometimes, even afterward).
 When you understand the answer to this question, though, you have a much better chance of eliminating your public speaking fear for good.
 The answer has three parts.

 First, many of the things that we do to reduce public speaking nervousness will actually cause the nervousness.
-Second, fear, of any kind, can be conquered if you both reduce the risk of failure and have a series of successes in a short period of time.
-Finally, the way that the Fearless Presentations ® class works is that, as we cover new stages of delivering presentations, the stages get more complicated.
-So, the process is designed to make participants continually experience higher levels of nervousness, but also allows them to experience a success at each stage.
-Let's cover each of these three areas in a little more detail.
+Second, fear, of any kind, can be conquered if you do two things.
+First, you have to reduce the risk of failure.
+Second, you have to have a series of successes in a short period of time.
+The Fearless Presentations ® class works because we help people do both.
+As we cover new stages of delivering presentations, the stages get more complicated.
+So, the process is designed to make participants continually experience higher levels of nervousness.
+However, the process also allows them to experience success at each stage.
+Let’s cover each of these three areas in a little more detail.